alinaistrate/Clean_data_course/CodeBook.md

 * fBodyBodyGyroJerkMag_meanFreq

-Details about Files to be used in analysis from Source Data

-Common Files - features.txt: 561 rows of 2 varibles (feature Identifier and feature Name) -  activity_labels.txt: 6 rows of 2 variables (activity identifier and activity name)

-Test Dataset - xTest.txt: 2947 rows of 561 measurement variables.
-These are measurement variables listed in features.txt - yTest.txt: 2947 rows of 1 variables.
-This is the activity Identifier -  subjectTest.txt: 2497 rows of 1 variable (subject Identifier)

-Training Dataset - xTrain.txt: 7352 rows of 561 measurement variables.
-These are measurement variables listed in features.txt - yTrain.txt: 7352 rows of 1 variables.
-This is the activity Identifier - subjectTrain.txt: 7352 rows of 1 variable (subject Identifier)

 ## Transformations

 Training and test data set rows were appended and then a unified data set created from the source files.